Five thousand feet above sea level sits the city of Da Lat, known as the ‘Agricultural Capital’ of Vietnam for its rich soil and temperate climate.

 - Cong Caphe

-- Despite now being an international chain, these cafes are a must if traveling through Vietnam.
-Their extensive menu has distinctive drinks and snacks, each expertly prepared and offers many enticing options for non-coffee drinkers.
-The decor at their locations is equally exquisite, showcasing a vintage style that that conjures rustic elegance and calm.
-I highly recommend the coconut coffee and the kumquat tea, although with enough time I would like to work my way through the entire menu.
+- Despite being an international chain, Cong Caphe is a must if traveling through Vietnam.
+Their extensive menu has distinctive drinks and snacks, each expertly prepared and offers many enticing options for non-coffee drinkers as well.
+The decor at each location is equally exquisite, showcasing a vintage style that conjures rustic elegance and peace.
+I highly recommend the coconut coffee and the Kumquat Iced Tea, although with enough time I would like to work my way through the entire menu.

-- Various locations, visit here to find your closest
+- Various locations, visit here to find the nearest location

-- Despite now being an international chain, these cafes are a must if traveling through Vietnam.
-Their extensive menu has distinctive drinks and snacks, each expertly prepared and offers many enticing options for non-coffee drinkers.
-The decor at their locations is equally exquisite, showcasing a vintage style that that conjures rustic elegance and calm.
-I highly recommend the coconut coffee and the kumquat tea, although with enough time I would like to work my way through the entire menu.
+- Despite being an international chain, Cong Caphe is a must if traveling through Vietnam.
+Their extensive menu has distinctive drinks and snacks, each expertly prepared and offers many enticing options for non-coffee drinkers as well.
+The decor at each location is equally exquisite, showcasing a vintage style that conjures rustic elegance and peace.
+I highly recommend the coconut coffee and the Kumquat Iced Tea, although with enough time I would like to work my way through the entire menu.

 - Highlands Coffee Shop in Lam Vien Square

 - Lam Vien Square is a tourist attraction on the southern edge of Xuan Huong Lake, offering a scenic backdrop for photos including the Highlands coffee shop, a large glass structure in the shape of an artichoke bud.
-Although another chain establishment, Highland Coffee makes delicious snacks and beverages, and this particular location is a fun place to enjoy a break as the people watching was incredible.
-Several photographers were offering their services to tourists, including one who brought two large dogs that could be utilized as props for the shots.
+Although another chain establishment, Highland Coffee offers refreshing snacks and beverages, and this particular location is a fun place to stop as the people watching is incredibly entertaining.
+From our vantage point on the second floor of the artichoke bud we could see several photographers offering their services to tourists.
+One photographer had even brought two large dogs he was offering as photography props.

 - Address: Lam Vien Square, Đ. Trần Quốc Toản, Phường 1, Đà Lạt, Lâm Đồng 66000, Vietnam